This blog may contain affiliate links. Read our disclosure policy for more info.

-The truth is, even camping spots near Milford Sound are limited, and if you are looking for proper accommodation then your choices are even more so limited.
+The truth is, even camping spots near Milford Sound are limited, and if you’re looking for proper accommodation then your choices are even more so limited.

 Luckily, the Milford Sound Lodge exists.
 Only a short two-minute drive from Milford Sound sits a lodge with something for everybody.
-Dorm beds, luxury chalets, and powered –making it not only ideal for its location, but for all budgets as well.
+Dorm beds, luxury chalets, and powered sites –making it not only ideal for its location, but for all budgets as well.

-This time we opted to stay at the Milford Sound Lodge to save on the driving time.
-We love doing sunset photography and seeing as sunset isn’t until 9 pm these days, staying at the Milford Sound Lodge was the best option for us.
+The last time Dan and I went to Milford Sound we opted to stay at the Milford Sound Lodge to save on the driving time and maximize our time in Milford Sound.
+We love doing sunset photography and since sunset isn’t until 9 pm in the summer, staying at the Milford Sound Lodge was the best option for us.

-If you are trying to decide where to stay in Milford Sound and tossing up the idea of the Milford Sound Lodge, then this blog should answer all of your questions!
-This is our Milford Sound Lodge review, and why we think it is the best option for where to stay in Milford Sound!
+If you’re trying to decide where to stay in Milford Sound and tossing up the idea of the Milford Sound Lodge, then this blog should answer all of your questions!
+This is our Milford Sound Lodge review including why we think it’s a great option for where to stay in Milford.